Papers (song): Critical reception

-Sarah MacRory of Billboard, compared the song to 2004's "Burn" comparing "Papers" to the former number one hit's "layered harmonies, mellow production and lyrics of heartache".
+Sarah MacRory of Billboard, compared the song to 2004's "Burn" and the latter's "layered harmonies, mellow production and lyrics of heartache".
 MacRory also said, "It's the first time in a while that the singer sounds energized, as he unleashes deeply personal lyrics about the real-life sacrifices he made for love."
 Jayson Rodriguez of MTV News predicted that if "Papers" were any indication of his upcoming album, then "Raymond vs. Raymond may break some sales records", as Confessions was the last time when "art was inspired by his life".
-Andy Kellman of Allmusic said that Usher "pours himself" into the "Papers" and that the song "bears the closest relation to the turbulence he experienced."
-Greg Kot of the Chicago Tribune said that "It’s the kind of lacerating perspective that adulthood brings, but Usher’s too busy chasing his past to fully embrace it."
+Andy Kellman of AllMusic said that Usher "pours himself" into the "Papers" and that the song "bears the closest relation to the turbulence he experienced."
+Greg Kot of the Chicago Tribune said that "It's the kind of lacerating perspective that adulthood brings, but Usher’s too busy chasing his past to fully embrace it."
 Leah Greenblatt of Entertainment Weekly said that the song was the album's "last-straw slow jam" and the only song other than "Foolin' Around" that offers real revelation.